-pattern between the host and the guest, which the commercials do not possess.
+The idea of the central concept is also applicable to other video domains.
+For example, in television talk shows, one major distinction between the commercials and the real TV talk shows is that, in the talk shows there often exists a repeating pattern between the host and the guest, which the commercials do not possess.
 The feature to distinguish this central concept involves the number of the repeating shots in the segment.
 Another example is the news video segmentation.
 In this task, each news segment is composed of the shots that are coherent to a certain news focus.
 Non-news segments include commercials, lead-in/out, reporter chit-chatting, etc. The text information, closed captions (CC) and automatic speech recognition (ASR) output, can be used as the features for constructing the posterior distribution.
-In this case, the semantic relations between the keywords appearing in the shots can be analyzed.
-Shots that have the same news focus should possess similar distributions of the keywords.
-The MCMC framework can find the places where the distributions of the keywords change to detect the scene boundaries.
+In this case, the semantic relations between the key-words appearing in the shots can be analyzed.
+Shots that have the same news focus should possess similar distributions of the key-words.
+The MCMC framework can find the places where the distributions of the key-words change to detect the scene boundaries.

-There is another temporal segmentation process on the lowerlevel video structure, which is commonly known as the shot boundary detection.
+There is another temporal segmentation process on the lower-level video structure, which is commonly known as the shot boundary detection.
 Shot level segmentation and the scene segmentation have their similarities and differences.
 A shot is defined as a series of continuous frames with consistent background settings.
 This assumption naturally leads to the color consistency constraints, and it does not refer to any high level semantic meanings.
 On the other hand, scene segmentation involves more semantic coherence.
 For example, in home videos, shots within the same scene are coherent to each other in terms of the same events or the same physical sites.
-In feature films, shots in the same scene are related to the same subtheme of the movie story line.
+In feature films, shots in the same scene are related to the same sub-theme of the movie story line.
 In both the cases, the color similarity constraint is insufficient for the segmentation.
 The high-level semantics are often bridged by analyzing the patterns of other types of low-level features, like video pace and the visual content in the films or the narration in the news programs.

-V. CONCLUSION
+V. CONCLUSIONS

 In this paper, we have presented a general statistical framework for the temporal scene segmentation of videos.
 We have solved the scene segmentation task by automatically determining the places where the central concept changes.
-A target distribution of the model parameters, including the number of scenes and their corresponding boundary locations, is constructed to model the probabilities of the video shots being declared as the scene boundaries, and the solution is achieved by performing the sampling from this target distribution using the MCMC technique.
+A target distribution of the model parameters, including the number of scenes and their corresponding boundary locations, is constructed to model the probabilities of the video shots being declared as the scene boundaries, and the solution is achieved by performing the sampling from this target distribution using the Markov chain Monte Carlo (MCMC) technique.
 In the iterative process of MCMC, the posterior probability is computed based on the model prior, conditional prior and the data likelihood given the parameters, and the updates are determined based on the posterior probabilities and the transition probabilities.
-The method has been applied to several home videos and three feature films, and high accuracy measures have been obtained (Tables I-III).
+The method has been applied to several home videos and three feature films, and high accuracy measures have been obtained (Tables I, II and III).